 Tackle a problem landlord

-You can get help from our legal team to make a complaint about your landlord.
-We'll give you advice on your rights in your situation, and how to make an effective complaint.
+You can get affordable advice on making a complaint about your landlord from Which?
+Legal.
+We'll let you knoe your rights, and how to make an effective complaint.

 1 Contact a tenancy relations officer

 If you're subjected to harassment, the matter should be reported to the Tenancy Relations Officer of your local authority.

 Or, if you feel the harassment to be severe, you should report it to the police.

 2 Complain to a trade body